AnttiKurittu/kirjuri/README.md

 * Clone the repository to your server.
 * Copy the files to your webroot directory (for example /usr/share/nginx/html/)
 * Run conf/create_tables.sql against your database to create the tables needed for operation. (mysql -u root -pyourpassword < create_tables.sql)
-* Set your mysql root/user password at conf/settings.conf.
+* Set your mysql root/user password by editing include_functions.php
+* Set other settings by editing conf/settings.conf
 * Set folder permissions for the web server process to own cache/
 * If you wish to enable editing the autofill crime list and settings from the web UI, set the server process to own conf/settings.conf and conf/crimes_autofill.conf.
 This is insecure, and not recommended but might be preferable in some circumstances.
 * If you run Kirjuri in your organization, drop me a line via email or a shoutout at Twitter: https://twitter.com/AnttiKurittu